If you’re reading this, I’m sure you are familiar with “hair porosity.” Hair porosity is about your hair’s capacity to absorb and keep moisture.

 - If your hair strand floats, then your porosity is most likely low.

-With hair that has low porosity, the cuticles are densely packed and close together—making it more difficult for water to enter the hair shaft.
+With hair with low porosity, the cuticles are densely packed and close together—making it more difficult for water to enter the hair shaft.

 You may have hair with low porosity if: